flexanalytics/flexit-docs/docs/new.md

 # Release History

 This is a full list of new features, bug fixes, and other items for all versions of FlexIt Analytics.
-The version number is based on the year, month and number of release, such as 2018.09.001 (i.e. [Year].[Month].[Release] being the first release of September 2018.
+The version number is based on the year, month and number of release, such as 2018.09.001 (i.e. [Year].[Month].[Release] being the first release of September 2018).

+## 2022.07.001 - Performance and Natural Language Enhancements
+* Improvements to performance of metadata and reports
+* Natural Language Query improvements
+* Time grain and other minor fixes

+## 2022.06.001 - Single-sign On and Tableau Connector Improvements
+* Allow mapping of all FlexIt groups/roles to SAML groups
+* Improved Tableau Connector data type mappings
+* Modernized fonts and icons

 ## 2022.05.001 - dbt Integration
 * dbt Integration